SivilTaram/dl4c.github.io/callforpapers.md

 Authors should check their email (and spam folder) for acceptance decisions and instructions on how to submit their camera-ready paper and poster by the deadline.

-## Tiny papers
+## Tiny / Short papers

-We also encourage the submission of Tiny Papers with the following goas:
+This year, ICLR is discontinuing the separate “Tiny Papers” track, and is instead requiring each workshop to accept short paper submissions, with an eye towards inclusion; see ​​https://iclr.cc/Conferences/2025/CallForTinyPapers for more details.
+Authors of these papers will be earmarked for potential funding from ICLR, but need to submit a separate application for Financial Assistance that evaluates their eligibility.
+This application for Financial Assistance to attend ICLR 2025 will become available on https://iclr.cc/Conferences/2025/ at the beginning of February and close on March 2nd.

-* Creating alternative, complementary, and diverse entry points to research.
-And in particular, creating approachable avenues for beginners to enter and enjoy the ICLR community.
+For any questions about the Tiny Papers track, please contact the DEI Chairs in the slack channel #tiny-papers or at diversity-chairs@iclr.cc.

-* Celebrating intermediate breakthroughs in machine learning.
+In DL4C workshop, we welcome Tiny / Short Papers submissions with these goals:
-* Efficiently disseminating ideas, findings, and opinions.
+* Create alternative entry points to research, and in particular, approachable avenues for beginners to enter and enjoy the ICLR community;
-We require every submission to have at least one key author that meets the underrepresented minority (URM) criteria.
+* Celebrate intermediate breakthroughs in representation learning research;

-The papers will be two pages long (plus references) and their submission process will follow the same timeline of the other contributed papers.
+* Efficiently disseminate ideas, findings, and opinions within the ICLR community.

-We will share a link for the submission in January 2025.
+All submissions must be limited to 4 pages (not including references and supplementary materials) and will follow the same timeline as regular long papers.

 ## FAQ